alexocode/talks/social/compassionate-coding/compassionate-coding.md

 > Of or pertaining to the useful or mechanic arts, or to any academic, legal, science, engineering, business, or the like terminology with specific and precise meaning or (frequently, as a degree of distinction) shades of meaning; specially appropriate to any art, science or engineering field, or business
 -- Wiktionary

+^
+I'll just gonna let you read it

 ---
 ![](images/wat.jpg)

 ^
 Maybe let's use some examples

+---
+## Maybe some examples are better ...

 ---
 # Technical Examples